 \section{Summary}

 We here summarize the work of this paper.
-We have considered how a covering of a configuration could be defined and then the definition of orbiconfiguration if a configuration cannot cover another configuration.
-We then considered the concept of an orbiconfiguration - a generalized conecept of an orbit space of a configuration.
+We have considered how a covering of a configuration could be defined and refined to a $G$-covering.
+We then introduced the definition of a configuration being prime if it cannot cover another configuration.
+Finally we defined an orbiconfiguration - a generalized concept of an orbit space of a configuration.
 We considered some specific properties of orbiconfigurations and then considered the notion of good/bad orbiconfigurations.